Birth and Beyond Los Angeles

 Wednesday, November 2, 2011 from 8:00 AM to 5:00 PM (PDT)

 Wednesday, November 2 and Tuesday, November 8

 This 16-hour workshop provides the evidence, knowledge and skills participants need to confidently support, establish and protect both early mother-infant attachment and breastfeeding in the hospital setting.
 It will highlight the personal tools necessary to enhance early parent-infant attachment, and help families to listen to and understand the language of the newborn.
 Emphasis will be on honoring the mother’s beliefs and choices of infant feeding.

 This workshop was adapted from California Department of Public Health’s Birth and Beyond California Learner Workshop and updated to meet the staff training objectives required by Baby-Friendly USA™ for hospitals that are on the new 4-D Pathway to Baby-Friendly™ designation.

 This workshop is lively and participatory with interactive activities.
 It is limited to 25 participants.

-¨ Define the relationship between Baby-Friendly practices and exclusive breastfeeding;
+¨ Define the relationship between the Baby-Friendly practices and exclusive breastfeeding

 ¨ Create an environment that supports and enhances the newborn’s natural capabilities;